RadekVyM/SimpleToolkit/docs/SimpleToolkit.Core/Icon.md

 # Icon

+Thanks to the `Icon` control, you are able to display a tinted image.
 In order to use this control, you need to call the `UseSimpleToolkit()` extension method in your `MauiProgram.cs` file:

 ```csharp
 builder.UseSimpleToolkit();